Mobile data pack lets you get affordable data tariff for cellular data usage on the go. Find the importance of the data pack below.

-With the rising number of smartphones user and the decreasing cost of internet, the overall connectivity of people to the world of the internet is rising day by day.
+With the rising number of smartphones user and the decreasing cost of the internet, the overall connectivity of people to the world of the internet is rising day by day.
 About 97% of the total internet users of Nepal are connected to the internet with their smartphone.
-The use of the smartphone for the internet is rising globally due to the portability, ease of use and the increased ability of smartphones.
+The use of the smartphone for the internet is rising globally due to the portability, ease of use, and the increased ability of smartphones.

 This overwhelming data made us write this article.
 Many internet users in Nepal do not know how to use the internet in a cost-effective way.
-There have been many complaints towards the Telecommunication operators about the high cost of internet.
+There have been many complaints towards the Telecommunication operators about the high cost of the internet.
 And people have been complaining about deducting more money from their account.
 This happens mostly due to background data and the no usage of data packs.

 All the telecom company of Nepal provides data packs to the customer here.
 Nepal Telecom, Ncell, and Smart Cell are the major players in the Nepali telecommunication industry.
 All these telcos are coming with competitive price in data packs.

 The data packs offer a certain volume of data for a limited time (daily, weekly, monthly).
 If you pay the price for the data packs and do not consume all the data at that time, you will waste your money on unused data.
 So, for people who do not consume more data, it is better to pay usage-based that is PayG pay as you Go or pay per MB.
 The smart cell has the lowest data tariff for this pay per go category of Rs 0.50 per MB.
 Secondly, Ntc has been providing Rs 1 per MB data tariff, without any data packs.